 Dr. Brewer is proficient in numerous three-dimensional scanning, photogrammetry, and modeling technologies for the purposes of non-destructive documentation, engineering analysis, photo-matching, prototyping, reverse engineering, and 3D printing.
 He has used these tools in investigations involving accident scenes, large-scale vehicles and equipment, commercial/residential buildings, and small components/devices.

-Dr. Brewer holds a doctorate in Mechanical Engineering with a research focus on the design, characterization, and implementation of microfluidic systems for use in biomedical applications.
-He has experience as a technical consultant specializing in the investigation of accidents and the analysis of mechanical failures of a variety of products, devices, and systems.
-Dr. Brewer has also contributed to the development of a miniature insulin delivery pump employing an ion-selective membrane, as well as served as a teaching assistant for mechanical engineering laboratory classes focused on engineering measurement techniques and using experimental methods in heat transfer, fluid mechanics, and thermodynamics to analyze energy conversion systems.
-In addition, he has authored several journal and conference papers and is a licensed professional mechanical engineer in multiple states.
+Dr. Brewer earned a doctorate in Mechanical Engineering from Vanderbilt University with a research focus on the design, characterization, and implementation of microfluidic systems for use in biomedical applications.
+Dr. Brewer has also contributed to the development of a miniature insulin delivery pump employing an ion-selective membrane, as well as served as a teaching assistant for mechanical engineering laboratory classes focused on engineering measurement techniques and the use of experimental methods in heat transfer, fluid mechanics, and thermodynamics to analyze energy conversion systems.
+In addition, he has authored or co-authored over a dozen journal and conference papers and is a licensed professional mechanical engineer in multiple states.

 • Transportation Worker Identification Credential (TWIC)

 • American Society of Mechanical Engineers (ASME): Member